I'm a professional tarot reader with 20 years of experience. For me, tarot is a fascinating system that reflects all human life.

 To get an accurate tarot reading, you have to ask an accurate question.
-So many people will ask a question based on what they wish was happening, rather than what is actually happening.
+Many people will ask a question based on what they wish was happening, rather than what is actually happening.
 For example, a client met a man on a business trip.
-They got on really well and arranged to meet up for dinner after the meeting.
+They got along really well, and they arranged to meet up for dinner after the meeting.
 They had a pleasant evening, shared some ideas about their work, passed a couple of fun hours, said goodbye and went their separate ways.
 That was it.

 The client, however, read a lot more into it.
-She says, ‘their eyes met and she knew he was going to ask her to meet him later’.
-Then over dinner, ‘he kept smiling at her and she felt there was a certain chemistry between them.
-He made her laugh’.
-She wants to know if he thinks about her and if there might be a future relationship in the offing.
+She said their eyes met, and she knew he was going to ask her to meet him later.
+Then over dinner, the client said that he kept smiling at her, and she felt there was a certain chemistry between them.
+He made her laugh.
+As a result, the client wants to know if he thinks about her, and if there might be a future relationship in the offing.

-So her question is based on a wildly inaccurate, or over-imagined, scenario.
+The client's question is based on a wildly inaccurate or over-imagined scenario.
 She is asking from a false, emotional perspective.
 So, when faced with a question like that, the reader is going to struggle with whatever cards show up because the question is based on inaccurate assumptions.

-A tarot reading is a snapshot of energies, influences, emotions, circumstances and events.
-Right in that moment.
-And those things are never set in stone.
-Add into the mix the synergy between the reader and the cards, the energy between reader and client, and you have a potent soup of influences from which the reader has to somehow pull out useful and valid information.
+A tarot reading is a snapshot of energies, influences, emotions, circumstances, and events as they are at a particular moment.
+Those influences are never set in stone.
+Add the synergy between the reader, the client, and the cards into the mix and you'll have a potent soup of influences from which the reader must pull out useful and valid information.
 That’s why no two readers will ever interpret the same cards in the same way.
-But that’s not to say both are wrong.
+But that’s not to say either or both are wrong.

-People make new decisions; they change their minds, their habits and their behavior.
-So what was accurate six weeks ago, won’t be accurate today.
-Yet, the cards are never wrong, so there will be a thread that perhaps the reader missed, or a predicted event may happen unexpectedly.
+People can make new decisions, and change their minds or their habits.
+So what was accurate six weeks ago won’t be accurate today.
+The cards are never wrong, so there may be a thread that perhaps the reader missed, or a predicted event may happen unexpectedly.

-Solution: the reader must emphasize the temporary nature of the reading, and remind the client that they have free will to change outcomes.
+The reader must emphasize the temporary nature of each reading, and remind the client that they have the free will to change outcomes.

-Clients often overlook the most important part of the reading, and that is what the cards are telling them now.
-Right in this moment.
-Never mind what’s going to happen, it’s only in the present that they can make changes happen which will affect the future.
+Clients often overlook the most important part of the reading, and that is what the cards are telling them in the present.
+Never mind what’s going to happen, it’s only in the present they can make changes happen which will affect the future.
 I am always surprised how some people believe that life happens to them; that they don't realise that they are making choices every day which determine the future.